• Skip to primary navigation

 Don’t settle for a general lawyer.
 You need someone who has gone through this process for other disabled clients and children.

-Choose a lawyer or law firm specializing in medical malpractice, disabilities and birth injuries, or disability rights.
+Choose a law firm or lawyer specializing in medical malpractice, disabilities, birth injuries, or disability rights.

 Make sure the lawyer you hire has specific, relevant experience and proven wins for similar clients.
 With this lawyer guiding you, filing a lawsuit becomes more transparent and accessible and is more likely to result in a good outcome for your child.